metagusano/metabarcoding_scripts/README.md

 Arguments: <br />
  -_i_: Input file.
 Must be a .csv file with at least the following columns: "id", "rank" and "sequence".
 All records in "rank" column must be written in lowercase.
 No default. <br />
- -_c_: Resulting curated table.
+ -_o_: Resulting curated table.
 Default: input file_curated.csv. <br />
  -_t_: Proportion of reads suspected of have suffered tag switching.
 No percentage.
 Default: 0. <br />
  -_r_: Minumum number of reads in total to consider a MOTU as a true occurrence.
-Default: 10. <br />
+Default: 3. <br />
  -_a_: Wether MOTUs with the same __species__ determination are to be collapsed into a single occurrence.
 Retains the id label of the most abundant MOTU and records the id lables of the collapsed ones.
 Default: NO. <br />